-Mercaptopurine comes in 50mg tablets and as an oral suspension.
-The dose should be taken once a day and with, or soon after, food as it can cause stomach irritation if taken on an empty stomach.
+Azathioprine comes in tablet form and is available in two different strengths (25mg and 50mg).
+It is important that you take the correct combination if more than one strength of tablet is supplied to make up a dose.
+The dose should be taken once a day and with, or soon after food as it can cause stomach irritation if taken on an empty stomach.